-Note that both the projective and the injective model structures are unique provided that they exist.
+Note that both the projective and the injective model structures, when they exist, are unique.
 It is also a standard fact that the class of injective fibrations is included in the class of projective fibrations and dually for cofibrations.
-To see this, note that for each $i\in I$, the evaluation functor $(-)\restriction_{i}\colon \C^I \to \C$, $X \mapsto X(i)$ has a left adjoint $-\otimes i\colon \C \to \C^I$ given by $(X\otimes i)(k)\cong \coprod_{I(i,k)}X$, for all $k\in I$.
+To see this, note that for each $i\in I$, the evaluation functor $(-)_{\restriction{i}}\colon \C^I \to \C$, $X \mapsto X(i)$ has a left adjoint $-\otimes i\colon \C \to \C^I$ given by $(X\otimes i)(k)\cong \coprod_{I(i,k)}X$, for all $k\in I$ (see Example \ref{coh_incoh_rest_ext_example}).
 One readily checks that $-\otimes i$ preserves cofibrations and trivial cofibrations if $\C^I$ is equipped with the injective model structure.
-Thus, $(-\otimes i, (-)\restriction_{i})$ is a Quillen adjunction and $(-)\restriction_{i}$ sends injective fibrations to fibrations in $\C$ for each $i\in I$.
+Thus, $(-\otimes i, (-)_{\restriction{i}})$ is a Quillen adjunction and $(-)_{\restriction{i}}$ sends injective fibrations to fibrations in $\C$ for each $i\in I$.
 Another fact which we will need is the following observation regarding the structure of fibrant and cofibrant objects.

-\begin{lemma} Let $(\C,\W,\cal B,\cal F)$ be a model category and $(I,\le)$ be a partially ordered set (viewed as a small category).
-If a projective model structure exist, $X\in\C^I$ is a projectively cofibrant object and $i\le j$ are elements of $I$, then $X(i) \to X(j)$ is a cofibration in $\C$.
-Dually, if an injective model structure exist and $X$ is an injectively fibrant object, then $X(i) \to X(j)$ is a fibration in $\C$. \end{lemma}
+\begin{lemma} Let $(\C,\W,\cal B,\cal F)$ be a model category and $(I,\le)$ a partially ordered set (viewed as a small category).
+If a projective model structure exists, $X\in\C^I$ is a projectively cofibrant object and $i\le j$ are elements of $I$, then $X(i) \to X(j)$ is a cofibration in $\C$.
+Dually, if an injective model structure exists and $X$ is an injectively fibrant object, then $X(i) \to X(j)$ is a fibration in $\C$. \end{lemma}

-\begin{proof} We will only prove the part regarding the injective model structure, the other part is dual.
-In view of \cite[Lemma 1.1.10]{Hovey_libro}, we need to prove that given any commutative square
+\begin{proof} We only prove the part regarding the injective model structure, the other part is dual.
+In view of \cite[Lem.\,1.1.10]{Hovey_libro}, we need to prove that, given any commutative square

-in $\C$ where $c\colon U \to V$ is a trivial cofibration, the dotted arrow can be filled in so that both the triangles commute.